-- A 50-pound restriction on the amount of bulk cannabis a dispensary can receive in a single transfer or have at a given time. - Note: This only applies to flower product that has yet to be packaged/repacked into a "usable cannabis product", e.g. if a dispensary has 50 pounds on hand and repackages 25 pounds in the morning to create usable cannabis products for sale, they may obtain 25 additional pounds of bulk flower that evening, regardless of the amount of the repackaged 25 pounds that sold. - A 1-pound restriction on the amount of bulk cannabis a dispensary can receive in a given package. - A licensed dispensary may not sell or distribute cannabis through an unlicensed third party, intermediary business, broker, or any other business or entity. - A dispensary may not be open for business before 8am or after 11pm. - A dispensary must make and record all sales between 8am and 11pm and should not allow any consumer or patient to enter the premises before or after those times.
+- A dispensary may package, repackage, wrap, roll, or otherwise create usable cannabis products from usable cannabis in accordance with requirements in COMAR 14.17.13.11. - Regulations place additional health and safety restrictions on the repackaging of bulk cannabis products including: - Handwashing, scales, and sanitation protocols to be used by all licensees in the packaging and repackaging of cannabis flower. - A 50-pound restriction on the amount of bulk cannabis a dispensary can receive in a single transfer or have at a given time. - Note: This only applies to flower product that has yet to be packaged/repacked into a "usable cannabis product", e.g. if a dispensary has 50 pounds on hand and repackages 25 pounds in the morning to create usable cannabis products for sale, they may obtain 25 additional pounds of bulk flower that evening, regardless of the amount of the repackaged 25 pounds that sold. - A 1-pound restriction on the amount of bulk cannabis a dispensary can receive in a given package. - A licensed dispensary may not sell or distribute cannabis through an unlicensed third party, intermediary business, broker, or any other business or entity. - A dispensary may not be open for business before 8am or after 11pm. - A dispensary must make and record all sales between 8am and 11pm and should not allow any consumer or patient to enter the premises before or after those times.
 The dispensary should display its operating hours accordingly.
 The final sale of the day must be completed prior to 11pm. - These hours of operation do not prevent a dispensary from conducting setup, closing, or other business activities, such as receiving inventory or processing online orders, outside of those hours as long as they are closed to the public. - Cannabis inventory must be stored in a secure room except while the dispensary is open for business and 2 hours before and 2 hours after.
 A dispensary may request an exemption for specific dates and times, i.e. not a blanket exemption, for purposes of conducting inventory review, but it must receive approval from the MCA before enacting each exemption. - A dispensary must conspicuously display valid proof of licensure and may be required to display consumer education safety information provided by the MCA, and minimum purchase age and identification requirements.